Get insider access

 Mid-Mid

-The mid accuracy is excellent.
+The mid-range compliance is good.
 The response is fairly flat in the mid-mids for present vocals.
 However, the exaggeration in the bass range carries into the low-mid, cluttering your audio by adding bloat to rhythm guitars.
 Meanwhile, a dip in the high-mid nudges vocals down somewhat in the mix.

 Sound